solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) Proc.
 Linn.
 Soc.
 N.S.W.
 1896, p.
 571.

-*) The picture on the cover of "Nummulosphere," Part 2, representing the genesis of igneous rocks, depicts plankton skeletons sinking through the water on to the heaps of nummulite shells constituting the ocean floor.
+*) The picture on the cover of _Nummulosphere_, Part 2, representing the genesis of igneous rocks, depicts plankton skeletons sinking through the water on to the heaps of nummulite shells constituting the ocean floor.
 The supposed plankton skeletons seen by me in igneous rocks are really parts of nummulites.
 Notwithstanding this error, the picture symbolizes events which have almost certainly happened.
 There is no doubt whatever about the nummulitic nature of igneous rocks, and in my opinion no reasonable doubt as to the source of much of the silica.
 It is a strange phenomenon this creation of the bulk of the earth's crust out of oceanic deposits of skeletons of benthos organisms mineralized by material derived partly from the siliceous skeletons of plankton organisms.

 Concerning the question of the relationship between Chalk and _Globigerina_ ooze, Cayeux* clearly demonstrates that they are very distinct, especially with regard to the conditions of depth and the characters of the Invertebrate faunas.
 The common presence of _Globigerina_ has sometimes led to the profound dissimilarities between the two deposits being overlooked ; and even in the Foraminiferal faunas there are essential differences.
 For Chalk is a nummulitic limestone, and at the present day the genus _Nummulites_ is practically extinct.
 The nummulites met with in _Globigerina_ ooze are silicated shells derived from subaerial or submarine eruptions.